pydoit/doit/doc/tasks.rst

 * If there are no changes in the dependency the task execution is skipped.
 * But if the target is removed the task is executed again.
-* But only if does not exist.
+* But only if it does not exist.
 If the target is modified but the dependencies do not change the task is not executed again.

 .. code-block:: console